Rank Inequalities on Knot Floer Homology of Periodic Knots: Knot Floer homology background

 \section{Knot Floer homology background}

-In this section we will prove Theorem \ref{thm:hls}, and recall some other useful theorems on knot Floer homology.
+In this section we will prove Theorem \ref{thm:hls}, and recall some other useful properties of knot Floer homology.
 Throughout the rest of the paper, let $\widetilde{K}$ be a 2-periodic knot with axis $\widetilde{A}$, and let $K$ be the quotient knot with axis $A$.
-Let $\lambda$ be the linking number of $K$ with $A$.
+Let $\lambda$ be the linking number of $K$ with $A$, $i$ be the Maslov grading and $a$ be the Alexander grading.
 We now prove Theorem \ref{thm:hls} from \cite[Theorem 1.16]{HLS}.

 \begin{thm:hls} There is a rank inequality

 for all $i,a \in \Z$. \end{thm:hls}